Advertisement

 Garda.ie

-THE IRISH COUNCIL for Civil Liberties (ICCL) has expressed concern that the online publishing of photos of people suspected of rioting may breach data protection.
+Earlier, the Irish Council for Civil Liberties (ICCL) expressed concern that the online publishing of photos of people suspected of rioting may breach data protection.

-While Olga Cronin of the ICCL acknowledges that there are “legitimate” reasons for doing this, she says it must be done in copliance with data protection law.
+While Olga Cronin of the ICCL acknowledges there are “legitimate” reasons for doing this, she says it must be done in compliance with data protection law.

 “They also need to consider the principles of necessity and proportionality,” she told RTÉ’s Morning Ireland.

-The interest in the investigation, the scale of the photo sharing, and the online availability of the images are the Council’s main concerns.
+The interest in the investigation, the scale of the photo sharing, and the online availability of the images are the council’s main concerns, she noted.

-“This relates to a night of huge public disorder, criminal damage, and violence that naturally attracted national and international attention … so it’s probably fair to say that this would attract greater interest.
+“This relates to a night of huge public disorder, criminal damage, and violence that naturally attracted national and international attention … so it’s probably fair to say that this would attract greater interest,” Cronin added.

-The website crashed yesterday not long after the photos went live, indicating significant traffic.
+The Garda website crashed yesterday not long after the photos went live, indicating significant traffic.

 She also said the tool is “almost outsourcing of police work” that could result in “unintended consequences”.

-Gardaí have said that they conducted their own data protection assessment before publishing the images.
+Gardaí have said they conducted their own data protection assessment before publishing the images.

 Readers like you are keeping these stories free for everyone...